kaizen-ai/kaizenflow/docs/General_rules_of_collaboration.md

   - Exceptions are to send non-urgent information to everybody
 - There should be little replication among these forms of documentation
   - It's not ok to file a bug and then ping on Telegram unless it's urgent
+- Google Form
+  - When you want to ask a question anonymously use https://forms.gle/KMQgobqbyxhoTR9n6
+  - The question will be discussed at the all hands meeting

 ### DRY also applies to documentation